-Give the person your full attention.
-Listen patiently and carefully, and try not to interrupt or finish the person's sentences.

-- Do not assume that the person with a speech impairment does not understand you. - If you have trouble understanding, ask the person to repeat the statement.
-If, after trying, you still cannot understand, ask the person to write it down or suggest another way to communicate. - If necessary, repeat a statement in order to clarify or confirm what the person said. - When possible, provide a quiet environment to make communication easier. - See the communication assistance cards, located on pages 30-33 of this TIPS guide, for additional communication tools.
+- Give the person your full attention.
+Listen patiently and carefully, and try not to interrupt or finish the person's sentences. - Do not assume that the person with a speech impairment does not understand you. - If you have trouble understanding, ask the person to repeat the statement.
+If, after trying, you still cannot understand, ask the person to write it down or suggest another way to communicate. - If necessary, repeat a statement in order to clarify or confirm what the person said. - When possible, provide a quiet environment to make communication easier

-Individuals with Behavioral Health Challenges
+Individuals with Mental Health Conditions